Elizabeth North

 Residential development activity is lower than average in Elizabeth North according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Elizabeth North averaged around 15 new dwelling approvals per year.
-Over the past five financial years, between FY21 and FY25, approximately 75 homes were approved, with an additional 11 approved so far in FY26.
-This averages to about 1.6 people moving to the area for each dwelling built over these years, indicating balanced supply and demand with stable market conditions.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Elizabeth North has averaged around 15 new dwelling approvals per year.
+Over the past five financial years, between FY21 and FY25, an estimated 77 homes were approved, with a further 21 approved so far in FY26.
+On average, only one person moved to the area for each dwelling built over these years, indicating that new supply is keeping pace with or exceeding demand, offering ample buyer choice and creating capacity for population growth beyond current forecasts.

-New developments consist of 89.0% detached houses and 11.0% attached dwellings, preserving the area's suburban nature with a focus on detached housing attracting space-seeking buyers.
-Notably, developers are building more traditional houses than the current mix suggests (49.0% at Census), indicating continued strong demand for family homes despite density pressures.
-With around 309 people per dwelling approval, Elizabeth North exhibits characteristics of a low-density area.
-Population forecasts indicate Elizabeth North will gain approximately 746 residents by 2041, according to the latest AreaSearch quarterly estimate.
-At current development rates, housing supply may struggle to match population growth, potentially increasing buyer competition and supporting price increases.
+Interestingly, developers are building more traditional houses than the current mix suggests (49.0% at Census), indicating continued strong demand for family homes despite density pressures.
+With around 270 people per dwelling approval, Elizabeth North shows characteristics of a low density area.
+Population forecasts indicate Elizabeth North will gain 704 residents through to 2041, based on the latest AreaSearch quarterly estimate.
+At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development